Fajar-RahmadJaya/KeyTik/README.md

 </div>

 > [!NOTE]
-> If you're satisfied with KeyTik, don't forget to share give us a star!
+> If you're satisfied with KeyTik, don't forget to share and give us a star!

 <br>